NoiseLabUCSD/ConformalPrediction/README.md

 # ConformalPrediction
 Conformal prediction suite for acoustic estimation tasks

-This repo contains code for application of conformal prediction to acoustic estimation tasks.
+This repo contains code for application of conformal prediction to acoustic estimation tasks (specifically DOA estimation).
 Plane wave model is used to generate acoustic signals alongwith environmental sources of uncertainty.

 At present 3 deep learning techniques are trained and tested: